fission/fission.io/content/en/blog/running-gpu-based-functions-on-fission.md

 ## Conclusion

-This tutorial shows how to setup a GPU based environment and run a GPU based function on Fission.
+This tutorial shows how to set up a GPU based environment and run a GPU based function on Fission.
 Similar steps can be followed to deploy other models and use cases with GPU acceleration.
 We will soon be adding more examples with different models and use cases.